Generation of renormalized quadratic coefficient in Landau theory: Implications for specific-heat jump calculations in high-temperature superconductors

-{$^{a}$International Chair in Mathematical Physics and Applications, \\ University of Abomey-Calavi, 072 B.P.
-50, Cotonou, Republic of Benin.\\ $^{b}$Laboratory of Mechanics, Materials and Structures, Department of Physics, Faculty of Science, University of Yaound\'e I - P.O.
-Box 812, Yaounde, Cameroon.\\ $^{c}$Condensed Matter and Nanomaterials, Department of Physics, Faculty of Science, University of Dschang,P.O.
-Box 67, Dschang, Cameroon.\\}
+{$^{a}$International Chair in Mathematical Physics and Applications, University of Abomey-Calavi, 072 B.P.
+50, Cotonou, Republic of Benin.\\ $^{b}$Condensed Matter and Nanomaterials, Department of Physics, Faculty of Science, University of Dschang,P.O.
+Box 67, Dschang, Cameroon.\\ $^{c}$Laboratory of Mechanics, Materials and Structures, Department of Physics, Faculty of Science, University of Yaound\'e I - P.O.
+Box 812, Yaounde, Cameroon.\\ $^{d}$Laboratory of Research on Advanced Materials and Nonlinear Science (LaRAMaNS), Department of Physics, Faculty of Sciences, University of Buea, PO Box 63, Buea, Cameroon.\\}